What is CHOICES?

 How it Works

-CHOICES is offered in a classroom setting, usually with approximately 15-30 students.
+CHOICES is offered in a classroom setting, usually with up to 10 students and lasting 90 minutes in duration.
 Most of the work is individual, but open discussions occur and feedback and input are welcome.

 Students engage in a self-reflective process through completing questions in a journal about alcohol use, high risk behaviors and safe choices.